mycoopshop/thrifty/README.md

 Governments are ephemeral, math is eternal.

 Find freedom via fiscal responsibility.
-Following the simple rule of having more cashflow coming in rather than out optimizes your time spent living life rather than earning one more dollar.
+Following the simple rule of having more cashflow coming in rather than out optimizes your time spent living life rather than earning one more bitcoin.
 A side goal of this project is to empower individuals to take more creative risks in their career.

 ## Getting started